 Durant, Reformation, 401.

-Posted by Jonas E. Alexis on January 17, 2014, With 4203 Reads Filed under History, Religion.
+Posted by Jonas E. Alexis on January 17, 2014, With 4212 Reads Filed under History, Religion.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.